tzicatl/collective.recipe.supervisor/collective/recipe/supervisor/README.txt

     Defaults to ${buildout:directory}/parts/${name}/supervisord.conf

 supervisord-conf-override
     Full path to a custom config file.
+Note that you still need user and password specified when using this. (for supervisorctl)

 logfile
     The full path to the supervisord log file.
 Defaults to